Ervin-Thorpe/Helpdesk-Ticketing-System/README.md

 <br />
 <br />
 This helpdesk can be accessed from here: www.ervintechsupport.com <br />
-(PLEASE NOTE!
-There's some issues regarding registering.
-I'm currently working on a fix to resolve this issue ASAP)
 <br />
 <br />
 <p align="center">